drocheam/optrace/docs/source/usage/overview.rst

 ###################

 UI dark mode is enabled by default.
-The mode can be changed by setting the ``ui_dark_mode`` parameter.
+The mode can be changed by setting the :python:`ui_dark_mode` parameter.
 Changes are applied to all current GUI windows as well as new ones.

-For instance, to deactive the mode, use:
+For instance, to deactivate the mode, use:

 .. testcode::